Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson4.md

 [^1]: This notification-registration interaction is also known as __*"publish-subscribe."*__

-[^1]: A __*Client object*__ is also a common actor in the Observer pattern.
-Subject objects often have methods to attach and detach observers to a client object.
+[^1 A __*Client object*__ is also a common actor in the Observer pattern.
+Subject objects often have methods to attach and detach observers to a client object.]